Iceland in April: Spring Arrives, Crowds Have Not

 Accommodation:

 Prices are noticeably lower than peak summer, especially in the first half of April.
-Easter weekend is an exception, when domestic travel pushes up prices in popular areas.
+Easter weekend is the exception, when domestic travel pushes up prices in popular areas.

 Food and activities: Same year-round.
 Budget 3,000 to 5,000 ISK for a casual restaurant meal, 6,000 to 10,000 ISK for a nicer dinner.
 Tours run 10,000 to 30,000 ISK depending on the activity.

-For a detailed daily budget breakdown, see our Iceland budget guide.
+For a detailed daily budget breakdown, see my Iceland budget guide.

 What to Pack